Education in Beijing: Universities and colleges

 Beijing has over 90 public colleges and universities, making it the largest urban public university system in Asia and the first city in China with the most higher education institutions.
 It is also home to the two best universities (Tsinghua and Peking) in the whole of the Asia & Oceania region and emerging countries, with their rankings at #12 and #13 places in the world, respectively by the 2025 Times Higher Education World University Rankings.
 Both are members of the C9 League, an alliance of elite Chinese universities offering comprehensive and leading education.

 Beijing also has the highest number of universities of any city in the country, representing more than one-fifth of 147 Double First-Class Universities, a national plan to develop elite Chinese universities into world-class institutions by the end of 2050.
-According to the U.S. News & World Report Best Global University Ranking for 2025-2026, Beijing has the highest number of universities among major cities in the world included in the ranking, totaling 29, with 6 institutions in the top 200 and 11 institutions in the top 500.
+According to the U.S. News & World Report Best Global University Ranking for 2026-2027, Beijing has the highest number of universities among major cities in the world included in the ranking, totaling 31, with 2 institutions in the top 20, 7 institutions in the top 200 and 12 institutions in the top 500.
+For the Academic Ranking of World Universities (ARWU) 2026, Beijing has 2 universities in the global top 25, 5 in the top 150, 11 in the top 300, and 16 institutions in the top 500.

 A number of Beijing's most prestigious universities consistently rank among the best in the Asia-Pacific and the world, including Peking University, Tsinghua University, Renmin University of China, Beijing Normal University, University of Chinese Academy of Sciences, Beihang University, Beijing Institute of Technology, China Agricultural University, Minzu University of China, University of Science and Technology Beijing, Beijing University of Chemical Technology, University of International Business and Economics, University of Chinese Academy of Social Sciences and Central University of Finance and Economics.
 These universities were selected as "985 universities" or "211 universities" by the Chinese government in order to build world-class universities.

 The capital is a seat of the Chinese Academy of Sciences, which has been consistently ranked the No. 1 research institute in the world by Nature Index since the list's inception in 2014.
 The academy also runs the University of the Chinese Academy of Sciences, which is located in Beijing and ranked among the world's top five research institutions by the Nature Index.
 Beijing is also a site of the Chinese Academy of Engineering, the Chinese Academy of Social Sciences, the Chinese Academy of Agricultural Sciences, the China Academy of Chinese Medical Sciences and the National Natural Science Foundation of China.

 Some of the national key universities in Beijing are: